harveyramer/harvey-ramer-blog/src/pages/blog/2020-05-04-focus-on-the-easy-bits-ci-cd-with-azure-and-github.md

 ## Conclusion

-This tutorial introduced the main concepts involved in CI/CD and provided a concrete example of *Continuous Integration* by deploying changes made in a feature branch to Azure.
+This tutorial introduced CI/CD concepts and showed an example of *Continuous Integration* by deploying changes made in a feature branch to Azure.
 We skipped over some other concepts such as [Pull Requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) and the [benefits of breaking large tasks into small chunks](https://blog.trello.com/microproductivity-break-tasks-into-smaller-steps).
-These you are encouraged to investigate on your own.
+These, you are encouraged to investigate on your own.

 Featured Image Credit: By <a href="https://en.wikipedia.org/wiki/User:Tjmhay" class="extiw" title="wikipedia:User:Tjmhay">Tjmhay</a> at <a href="https://en.wikipedia.org/wiki/" class="extiw" title="wikipedia:">English Wikipedia</a>